 The Plan's investments are in the Master Trust, which was established for the investment of assets of the Plan and the other Ashland sponsored retirement plans.
-At December 31, 2016 and 2015, the Plan's interest in the net assets of the Master Trust was approximately 7% and 6%, respectively.
+At December 31, 2017 and 2016, the Plan's interest in the net assets of the Master Trust was approximately 7%.
 The Master Trust allocates individual assets to each plan participating in the Master Trust arrangement.
 Therefore, the investment results from individual assets of the Plan may not reflect its proportionate interest in the Master Trust.